bark-simulator/bark/docs/source/debugging.md

 bazel build //... --compilation_mode=dbg
 ```

-Additionally, you need to modify the `.vscode/launch.json` in Visual Studio Code and then launch the debugger (F5 in current file).
+Additionally, you need to modify the `.vscode/launch.json` in Visual Studio Code and then launch the debugger (F5 in the current file).

 ```
 {